 The Center for Action and Contemplation

-The Center for Action and Contemplation’s programs and resources are designed to help deepen spiritual life and strengthen compassionate engagement in the world.
+Growing out of the spirituality of St Francis of Assisi, the Center for Action and Contemplation’s programs and resources are designed to help deepen spiritual life and strengthen compassionate engagement in the world.

 Sculpture of St. Benedict listening